ARUP-NGS/BMFtools/README.md

 MSS | Mapped to Same Strand |
 ORB | Only one read in pair mapped to Expected Bed Region |
 ORU | One Read Unmapped |
+SBI | SBI for having ORB and one of either MDC or LI |

 Barcode Edit Distance is 0 for members in a family whose barcode matches the family's exactly.
 If a rescue step is performed to merge a read with a small number of mismatches due to sequencing errors, this tag will reflect the number of differing characters.